rodrigogk87/arst-oracle/README.md

 ## 📦 Includes

 * A Solidity consumer contract
+* JavaScript source for ARS/USDT price aggregation
-* Node.js scripts to simulate, build, and send requests
+* Node.js scripts to simulate, build, send requests, and upload secrets
-* A script to read on-chain results
+* A script to query the on-chain result

 ---